openmrs/cbr-docker-ohie/README.md

 # cbr-docker-ohie
-Dockerization of OpenHIM, OpenEMPI, OpenSHR, DHIS2 and 2 OpenMRS instances each hosting the case report module to demonstrate case based surveillance.
+Dockerization of OpenHIM, OpenEMPI, OpenSHR, DHIS2, a simulator and 2 OpenMRS instances each hosting the case report module to demonstrate case based surveillance.

 ### Requirements